joobn72/microservices/patterns/self-registration.md

 There are also some drawbacks:

+* Couples the service to the Service Registry
 * You must implement service registration logic in each programming language/framework that you use to write your services, e.g. NodeJS/JavaScript, Java/Scala, etc.
 * A service instance that is running yet unable to handle requests will often lack the self-awareness to unregister itself from the service registry